akabago/Assignment_Answers_BioProgChallenges/Assignment4/README.md

 # Running the code

-NOTE: First you will need to decompress the folders TAR10_cds_20101214_updated and pep_1 that conatins the fasta files required for the assignment (as well as others that are generated when the code runs well) - this is because the size of the fasta files that exceds the maximum allowed in GitHub.
+NOTE: First you will need to decompress the folders TAR10_cds_20101214_updated (it contains TAIR10_cds_20101214_updated_1.fa) and pep_1 (it contains pep_1.fa) that conatins the fasta files required for the assignment (as well as others that are generated when the code runs well) - this is because the size of the fasta files that exceds the maximum allowed in GitHub.

 In the terminal type: ruby Main.rb pep_1.fa TAIR10_cds_20101214_updated_1.fa